vakaee/ai-collections/CONVERSATION_DESIGN.md

 This document defines the conversation structure, call flows, objection handling, and outcome taxonomy for the AI debt collection voice bot.

-**Note**: Detailed scripts are pending from Peter.
+**Note**: Detailed scripts are pending from [CLIENT].
 This document provides the framework and placeholders that will be populated once scripts are received.

 ---